x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/plus-addressing-in-exchange-online.md

 ## Use Exchange Online PowerShell to disable plus addressing

 > [!NOTE]
-> This setting will be available only after plus addressing is turned on by default in all organizations starting in late April 2022.
+> This setting will be effective only after plus addressing is turned on by default in all organizations starting in late April 2022.
 Before that happens, you can disable plus addressing in your organization by using the AllowPlusAddressInRecipients parameter with the value $false as previously described.
+You can also proactively turn off plus addressing using this setting now so the setting will take affect after April 2022.

 1. [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).